 Do you like to be around needy people?
 It wears on you, doesn't it?
 I mean, we might help someone who can return the favor, or at least make us feel good with a nice "thank you."
-But what about sponges, and ungrateful takers?
+But what about people that keep needing?
+We call them sponges, and takers.